boryspaulewicz/bhsdtr2/Readme.md

 one first has to obtain the estimates of d’ *in each condition* and than calculate the difference, not the other way round.
-Secondly, one of the great advantages of having the posterior samples is that arbitrary contrasts can be easily computed, which is typically easier when the samples represent within-condition estimates.
+Secondly, one of the great advantages of having the posterior samples is that arbitrary contrasts can be computed, which is typically easier when the samples represent within-condition estimates.
 For example, this is how we can calculate the 95% HPD intervals for the effect of duration on d’ averaged over order’:

 ``` r